Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Background and preliminaries

-\paragraph{Adversarial examples.} Given an input instance $x$, a classifier $f$, and a target label $t \neq f(x)$, $x'$ is a \textit{targeted} adversarial example~\cite{42503} if $f(x')=t$ where $x'$ is reachable from $x$ according to some chosen threat model.
-In the vision domain, it is common to assume that small $L_p$ perturbations to $x$ will go unnoticed by human observers.
-In this paper we consider $L_2$ distance, \ie $\|{x-x'}\| \le \Delta$ for some small perturbation limit~$\Delta$.
-An adversarial example in the multi-class setting is \textit{untargeted} if $t$ is not specified.
+\paragraph{Adversarial examples.} Given an input instance $\mathbf{x}$, a classifier $f$, and a target label $t \neq f(\mathbf{x})$, $\mathbf{x}'$ is a \textit{targeted} adversarial example~\cite{42503} if $f(\mathbf{x}')=t$ where $\mathbf{x}'$ is reachable from $\mathbf{x}$ according to some chosen threat model.
+In the vision domain, it is common to assume that small $\ell_p$ perturbations to $\mathbf{x}$ will go unnoticed by human observers.
+In this paper we consider $\ell_2$ distance, \ie $\|{\mathbf{x}-\mathbf{x}'}\| \le \Delta$ for some small perturbation limit~$\Delta$.
+An adversarial example in the multi-class setting is \textit{untargeted} if $t$ is not specified, however, it is possible to find an $\mathbf{x}'$ such that $f(\mathbf{x}') \neq f(\mathbf{x})$ while $\mathbf{x}'$ and $\mathbf{x}$ are still close.
 Appropriate methods for finding adversarial examples depend on the model under attack.
-For neural networks, two popular white-box approaches are due to Carlini and Wagner (C\&W)~\cite{carlini2017towards} and Madry~\etal called Projected Gradient Descent (PGD)~\cite{madry2017towards}.
-PGD and C\&W assume white-box access to the models, and view a search for an adversarial example as an optimization problem where one tries to find~$x'$ with a flipped label while minimizing the distance to $x$.
+For a two-class linear classifier $f$, its weight vector $\mathbf{w}$ is normal to the decision boundary $\mathbf{w}^T\mathbf{x}+b=0$.
+Therefore, there always exists a closest adversarial example $\mathbf{x}'$ just beyond the decision boundary in the direction $\mathbf{w}$.
+See Figure~\ref{fig:direction} for an illustration.
+For neural networks, and non-linear classifiers in general, the process is more involved.
+Two popular white-box approaches are due to Carlini and Wagner (C\&W)~\cite{carlini2017towards} and Madry~\etal called Projected Gradient Descent (PGD)~\cite{madry2017towards}.
+These methods assume white-box access to the models (that is, access to architectures and model weights) and hence an attacker can run as many queries as they want and observe intermediate gradients on inputs of their choice.
+At a high level, PGD and C\&W view a search for an adversarial example as an optimization problem where one tries to find~$\mathbf{x}'$ with a flipped label while minimizing the distance to $\mathbf{x}$, and differ in how the perturbation norm $\Delta$ is updated during the search.

-\paragraph{Floating-point representation.} Floating-point values represent reals using three numbers: a sign bit $\signbit$, an exponent $\exponent$, and a significand $d_1d_2\ldots d_{\significand}$.
+\paragraph{Floating-point representation.} Floating-point values represent reals using three binary numbers: a sign bit $\signbit$, an exponent $\exponent$, and a significand $d_1d_2\ldots d_{\significand}$.
 For example, 64-bit (double precision) floating-point numbers allocate 1 bit for $\signbit$, 11 bits for $\exponent$, and 52 bits for the significand.
 Such a floating-point number is defined to be $(-1)^\signbit \times (1.d_1d_2\ldots d_{\significand})_2 \times 2^{\exponent-1023}$.
 Floating points can represent only a finite number of real values.
-Hence, computations involving floating-point numbers often need to be rounded up or down to their nearest floating-point representation~\cite{IEEE-FP}.
+Hence, computations involving floating-point numbers often need to be rounded up or down to their nearest floating-point representation, as specified by the IEEE 754 Standard for Floating-Point Arithmetic~\cite{IEEE-FP}.